Freikugel Photography

 Inspired by the golden ratio gauges often constructed and used by woodworkers, I took pen to paper to conceptualize what a similar gauge would look like when constructed to give three equal sections.
 Here are my initial scribblings:

-A quick sketch lays out the unit lengths for each arm of
+| A quick sketch lays out the unit lengths for each arm of the gauge.
+Three units for each long arm, two units for the short arms. |

 The idea was simple enough, and to my surprise, it was even easier to construct a functional prototype.
 I sort of brute-forced the solution with super simple math, working with a unit length of 9cm.
 I'm sure there is a mathematical proof that shows why this device works, but I'm happy enough having sorted it out so simply.
 The two long arms are 27mm from the pivot point to the tip, and the two short arms are 18mm from their pivots to the tip.
 All pivot points are 9cm apart.
 These lengths can of course be adjusted for any sized gauge you wish to construct, as long as the ratios stay the same.
 Here is a photo of my prototype, made of cardboard and complete with toothpicks to hold everything together: